-Trust is a fairly obvious theme.
-After all, it's difficult to imagine an extremely successful partnership if both partners don't at least have some element of trust in one another.
-Discussions of trust refer to the need for trust between partners.
-Similar to communication, trust is a theme which is described as relevant throughout every partnership phase, whether it is the initial trust that influences the formation of the partnership or the trust that partners need to share with one another during the implementation stages.
-Additionally, trust is probably, if not the most, interconnected theme to all of the other conditions.
+It's difficult to imagine an extremely successful partnership if both partners don't at least have some element of trust in one another.
+Discussions of trust refer to the need for partners to have a mutual trust in each other's capabilities and activities.
+Similar to communication, trust is a condition which is described as relevant throughout every partnership phase, whether it is the initial trust that influences the formation of the partnership or the trust that partners need to share with one another during the implementation stages.
+Additionally, trust is perhaps the most interconnected condition to all of the other conditions.
 Trust influences openness/willingness, shared understanding, communication, working together, commitment, so on and so forth.
 As such, trust is clearly one of the most important conditions in the achievement of collaborative advantages.
 As one practitioner has stated, "Trust has lubricated the overall quality of our relationship, encouraging collaborative behavior, facilitating new forms of association and reducing the probability of opportunism" (Jamali et al. 2011; pp. 386).
-Furthermore, "Trust and respect is important if collaborations are to be successful and enjoyable" (Huxham & Vangen 2005; pp. 141).
+Furthermore, "Trust and respect is important if collaborations are to be successful and enjoyable"

+(Huxham & Vangen 2005; pp. 141).
 Huxham & Vangen (2005) developed the concept of a trust-building loop (Figure 6) in which they recommend that partners build trust incrementally through modest outcomes, and after success is achieved and trust is reinforced, progressively increase the goals and repeat.
 This allows for trust to be built in a cyclical process which reinforces trust that has been established.